Phylogenetics-Brown-BIOL1425/bayes_intro/readme.md

 In Tracer, open the `.log` files from this run and the GTR run above.
 Compare the parameter estimates.
 How do the data (in the previous analysis) change the posteriors relative to running without data (in this analysis)?

+The mean posterior for the run with empty data is identical to the mean prior.

 Because there is a flat prior on the trees, there is a very large number of bipartitions in the posterior.
 We therefore don't bother creating a `.tree` file.

 ## Explore the impact of the priors

 Copy any one of the three analysis files from above, add it to the git repo, and modify one or more of the priors.
 For example, in the GRT analyses you could change `alpha_prior <- 0.05`  to `alpha_prior <- 0.10`.
 Be sure to rename the output files so they don't write over your previous analyses.

 How did the change in the prior impact the results (ie, the posterior)?

+The mean posterior is almost identical for both cases and apparently independent to the set prior, probably due to the strong signal of the data and thus its influence on the posterior.